hapax/hapax.github.io/assets/simple-physics.md

 But it's not too hard to take movement into account, as we now illustrate.

 *Running in the rain.* We're going to give a simple solution to an age old problem: should you walk or run in the rain?
+We will of course model people as spheres, but see Exercise 14 for a more realistic approach.
+So, you are a sphere of radius $R$, running through the rain.
+The rain consists of very tiny balls of water, falling at some speed
+$v$.
+For simplicity, we assume they fall directly down, but we will comment on the effects of wind in a moment.

 ---